geoscixyz/gpg/content/seismic/refraction/seismic_sources.rst

 For seismic surveying purposes there are a number of generic goals.
 Not all of these objectives can be met perfectly, but sources are designed to meet them as effectively as possible.

-1. High energy is required - the stronger the source, the better the signal to noise ratio.
+1. High energy is required--the stronger the source, the better the signal to noise ratio.
-2. High frequency is preferred - the higher the frequency, the shorter the seismic pulse and hence the better the resolution.
+2. High frequency is preferred--the higher the frequency, the shorter the seismic pulse and hence the better the resolution.
-3. Repeatability is important for reliable measurements - we often want to stack the signals to improve the signal to noise ratio so repeat "shots" must all have identical source energy characteristics.
+3. Repeatability is important for reliable measurements--we often want to stack the signals to improve the signal to noise ratio so repeat "shots" must all have identical source energy characteristics.
 4. A well-defined source signature is desirable.
 By this we mean that the exact pattern of the wave energy should be known.
-If it is, we can use deconvolution to find the exact times of reflections &/or refractions.
+If it is, we can use deconvolution to find the exact times of reflections and/or refractions.
 Deconvolution is a processing step that enhances reflections and/or refractions.

 Land Sources
 ------------